No evidence that Russia has taken steps to help any candidate in 2020, intelligence official tells Congress

-WASHINGTON – A senior U.S. intelligence official told Senate lawmakers on Tuesday that they do not have evidence that Russia is interfering in the 2020 election to benefit a particular candidate, according to three officials familiar with the closed briefing.
+WASHINGTON – A senior U.S. intelligence official told Congress on Tuesday that the intelligence community does not as yet have evidence that Russia is interfering in the 2020 election to benefit a particular candidate, according to four officials familiar with the closed briefings in the House and Senate.

+The head of national counterintelligence, William Evanina, appeared to be tempering an assessment delivered to lawmakers in the House last month that Russia had developed a “preference” for President Donald Trump – an assessment that angered the president when he was told that it had been given to lawmakers, said the officials, who spoke on the condition of anonymity because the sessions were classified.

-The head of national counterintelligence, William Evanina, told senators that the Russians “continue to be broadly engaged in social media activities designed to divide us further, to discredit our electoral system and to disrupt our election,” said one official present, who like others spoke on the condition of anonymity because the session was classified.
+Evanina told senators that the Russians “continue to be broadly engaged in social media activities designed to divide us further, to discredit our electoral system and to disrupt our election,” said one official present at the all-members meeting.

-Evanina’s answer came in response to the first question asked – from Senate Majority Leader Mitch McConnell, Ky. – at the election security briefing for all senators.
-A similar session was held earlier Tuesday for all members of the House.

-McConnell’s question and Evanina’s answer, which were narrow and careful, “felt orchestrated,” said a second official, who was briefed on the meeting.
+In the Senate, Evanina’s carefully worded answer came in response to the first question asked – by Majority Leader Mitch McConnell of Kentucky – and “felt orchestrated,” said a second official, who was briefed on the meeting.
 “Both question and response were clearly pre-drafted.”

-The intelligence officials who gave the briefing, including National Security Agency Director Paul Nakasone and FBI Director Christopher Wray, did not give lawmakers an impression that the Trump administration has a solid grip on dealing with foreign interference in the coming election, said a third official briefed on the session.
+The intelligence officials who gave the briefing, including National Security Agency Director Paul Nakasone and FBI Director Christopher Wray, did not give senators an impression that the Trump administration has a solid grip on dealing with foreign interference in the coming election, said a third official briefed on the session.

-Senators “came out of it without a true sense that this administration has a handle on this and we’re going to be OK for 2020,” the official said.
+Senators “came out of it without a true sense that this administration has a handle on this and we’re going to be okay for 2020,” the official said.

-The briefing appeared to be an attempt at damage control by the intelligence officials in the wake of a session last month in which the intelligence community’s point person on foreign election threats, Shelby Pierson, informed House Intelligence Committee members that Russia had “developed a preference” for President Donald Trump in 2020.
+In the House Speaker Nancy Pelosi, D-Calif., and Rep. Adam Schiff, D-Calif., the Intelligence Committee chairman, challenged the briefer on what struck them as an effort to play down the assessment given last month by Shelby Pierson, the intelligence community’s point person on foreign election threats, a fourth official said.

-Pierson did not say Russia had taken steps based on that preference to intervene on behalf of Trump, an intelligence official said.
+Pierson had informed the bipartisan House Intelligence Committee panel that Russia had “developed a preference” for President Trump in 2020.
+She did not say that Russia had taken steps based on that preference to intervene on behalf of Trump, an intelligence official said.
 But that nuance apparently did not mollify Trump, who when informed of her briefing, grew angry and suspicious that Democrats might try to leak that assessment to undermine his bid for reelection.

+Soon after, Trump replaced his then-acting director of national intelligence Joseph Maguire, whom he apparently blamed for Pierson’s briefing, with Richard Grenell, a Trump loyalist and the U.S. ambassador to Germany.

+The briefing appeared to be an attempt by the intelligence officials to soften their message in the wake of a session last month in which the intelligence community’s point person on foreign election threats, Pierson, informed House Intelligence Committee members that Russia had “developed a preference” for Trump in 2020.

+Pierson did not say that Russia had taken steps based on that preference to intervene on behalf of Trump, an intelligence official said.
+But that nuance apparently did not mollify Trump, who when informed of her briefing, grew angry and suspicious that Democrats might try to leak that assessment to undermine his bid for reelection.

-Soon after that, Trump replaced his then-acting Director of National Intelligence, Joseph Maguire, whom he apparently blamed for Pierson’s briefing, with Richard Grenell, a Trump loyalist and the current U.S. ambassador to Germany.
+Soon after, Trump replaced his then-acting director of National Intelligence, Joseph Maguire, whom he apparently blamed for Pierson’s briefing, with Richard Grenell, a Trump loyalist and the U.S. Ambassador to Germany.

-On Tuesday, senators also were disconcerted that Grenell, as the head of the intelligence community, was not present, said one of people briefed on the session.
-The heads of other agencies, including acting Homeland Security Secretary Chad Wolf, were there, and Grenell had been scheduled to appear, according to a list of participants circulated to lawmakers on Monday.
+On Tuesday, senators also were disconcerted that Grenell, as the head of the intelligence community, was not present, said one of the people briefed on the session.
+The heads of other agencies, including acting Homeland Security secretary Chad Wolf, were there, and Grenell had been scheduled to appear, according to a list of participants circulated to lawmakers on Monday.

-But Grenell declined to go to Capitol Hill, citing apprehension about his preparedness to address sensitive subjects that tend to upset the president, according to three people familiar with the matter.
+But Grenell declined to go to the Hill, citing apprehension about his preparedness to address sensitive subjects that tend to upset the president, according to three people familiar with the matter.

 He asked Trump to be excused from the briefings because he anticipated pointed questions from Democrats about politically volatile subjects – such as intelligence assessments that Russia is once more interfering in U.S. politics, two people familiar with the matter said.
 They, too, spoke on the condition of anonymity to describe private discussions.

 Maura Beard, a spokeswoman for the Office of the Director of National Intelligence (ODNI), said in a statement that the agency never told Congress that Grenell would participate in the briefing.
-She said so despite the list circulated to lawmakers Monday showing that he was scheduled to appear.
+She said so despite the list circulated to lawmakers Monday showing that he was scheduled.

 “FBI and DHS are the lead in charge of securing our elections, and the [intelligence community] is participating in today’s briefings in support of that mission,” Beard’s statement said, referring to the Department of Homeland Security.
 “The [intelligence community] is focused on detecting and countering foreign election-related threats.”